-We are committed to maintaining the highest ethical standards and we take our compliance with Corporate Social Responsibility (CSR) and other regulatory compliance seriously.
+We are committed to maintaining the highest ethical standards and we take our regulatory compliance seriously.
 We recognise the importance of human rights for sustainability, the major global problem modern slavery poses, and the importance of its inclusion in Goal 8 (Target 8.7) of United Nation's Sustainable Development Goals.